linode/docs/docs/platform/linode-gpu/getting-started-with-gpu/index.md

 {{< /note >}}

-1. Once the installation has completed, use `nvidia-smi` to make sure that you're currently using your NVIDIA GPU with it's associated driver:
+1. Once the installation has completed, run the `nvidia-smi` command to make sure that you're currently using your NVIDIA GPU with its associated driver:

         nvidia-smi